walkersilas/CIL-Project/README.md

 - `/data`: This directory contains all the data used for training and testing our models.
 - `/src`: The source code for all the models is contained in this directory.
 - `init_leonhard.sh`: Sets up the environment for the Leonhard Cluster.
-More detail on the setup is provided in Section 3.
+More detail on setting up the environment is provided in Section 3.
 - `requirements.txt`: Specifies the required dependencies to run the models.

 ## 3. Setup